sridharanpalanisamy/Task-3-Temperature-Converter/README.md

 ✅ Validation

-Input validation checks if the entered value is a valid number.
+Checks if the entered value is a valid number

-Displays an error message if input is empty or invalid.
+Displays an error message if input is invalid or empty

 📦 Project Structure
+📁 Temperature-Converter
-├── index.html     # Main HTML file with all content
+├── 📄 index.html     → Main HTML file
-└── README.md      # Project overview and documentation
+└── 📄 README.md      → Project documentation

-(Optional: You can split CSS and JS into separate files for modularity)
+💡 Tip: You can split CSS and JS into separate files for better modularity.

 📄 License